 A native of Sweden, Kent Ullberg is recognized as one of world’s foremost wildlife sculptors and creator of public monuments.
-He studied at the Swedish University College of Art in Stockholm.
-He also worked at museums in Germany, the Netherlands, and France.
-He was curator at the Botswana National Museum and Gallery and in the United States at the Denver Museum of Nature and Science.
-He has made his home permanently in the U.S., where he now lives on Padre Island, Corpus Christi, Texas.
+He studied at the Swedish University College of Art in Stockholm and worked at museums in Germany, the Netherlands, and France, and Denver, Colorado.
+After living in Botswana, Africa, for seven years he became an American citizen and now resides in Corpus Christi, Texas.
 He also maintains a studio in Loveland, Colorado.

-Kent Ullberg is represented by Broadmoor Galleries, Colorado Springs, Colorado; Cavalier Galleries, Greenwich, Connecticut, and Nantucket, Massachusetts; Corpus Christi Art Connection, Corpus Christi, Texas; Guy Harvey Gallery & Shoppe, George Town, Cayman Islands; Helena Fox Fine Art, Charleston, South Carolina; Paderewski Fine Art, Beaver Creek, Colorado; Pitzer’s Fine Arts, Wimberley, Texas; Trailside Galleries, Jackson, Wyoming, and Scottsdale, Arizona; and Wiford Gallery, Santa Fe, New Mexico; and Wind Way Gallery, Rockport, Texas.
+Kent Ullberg is represented by Broadmoor Galleries, Colorado Springs, Colorado; Cavalier Galleries, Greenwich, Connecticut, and Nantucket, Massachusetts; Corpus Christi Art Connection, Corpus Christi, Texas; Guy Harvey Gallery & Shoppe, George Town, Cayman Islands; Helena Fox Fine Art, Charleston, South Carolina; Paderewski Fine Art, Beaver Creek, Colorado; Pitzer’s Fine Arts, Wimberley, Texas; Trailside Galleries, Jackson, Wyoming, and Scottsdale, Arizona; Wiford Gallery, Santa Fe, New Mexico; and Wind Way Gallery, Rockport, Texas.

 Back to Artists and Artwork